Dick Durbin: U.S. House of Representatives

-U.S. Senate
+U.S. Senate (1997-present)

-In 1996, Durbin defeated Pat Quinn to become the Democratic nominee to replace the retiring incumbent, Senator Paul Simon, a longtime friend.
+In 1996, Durbin defeated Pat Quinn to become the Democratic nominee to replace the retiring Senator Paul Simon, a longtime friend.
 He faced Republican State Representative Al Salvi in the general election.
 Although the election had been expected to be competitive, Durbin benefited from Bill Clinton's 18-point win in Illinois that year and defeated Salvi by 15 points.
-He was reelected in 2002, 2008, 2014 and 2020, each time by at least 10 points.
+He was reelected in 2002, 2008, 2014, and 2020, each time by at least 10 points.